-Modem spkr off Modem spkr on This menu item sets the volume of the modem speaker
+Modem spkr off Modem spkr on This menu item is used to enable or disable the modem speaker.

-When the Modem Speaker is set to Modem spkr off the Modem speaker is silent.
+When the Modem Speaker is set to Modem spkr off the Modem speaker will be silent.

-When the Modem Speaker is set to Modem spkr on the Modem speaker is on during a connection.
+When the Modem Speaker is set to Modem spkr on the Modem speaker will be audible during a connection.